 My father John T. Dempsey, meanwhile, was the soon-to-be son of the rugged-looking Boston Railroad detective you see getting married below, around 1920, to his bride Sadie Cawley.
 I still don’t know how long it was before this that these Dempseys had come over to America from Ireland.
 But just below the wedding-party, that little boy with the rope-belt around his skinny waist is my father, growing up in Jamaica Plain near Boston with his mom and little brother Bobby.

 The absolute fact that always brings back my inborn happiness is—I would be nothing without them.
+I stand at their graves and I have no problems.
 Every day of my life I stand on their shoulders.
 Anything worthwhile I’ve done is because of them, period.

 And this is just the main spring of so many other people to whom I am grateful for being my teachers, friends, helpers and heroes all my life long.
 One of the most powerful and probably the craziest was my late beloved uncle Frank M. Geremonte (whose war record you can explore at my main website).
 Yes, that’s me the lucky one that day among my cousins who got to sit in Frank’s lap for the picture—our family’s first Ph.D. (in law from Northeastern), a pool shark and Town Selectman, born comedian, State Amateur Golf Champ, and a gentle, eloquent, strong and true man of the world, for his family and his town.
 You can’t get more lucky than to have many amazing fathers.
 And mothers.